Maple syrup urine disease (MSUD) is a rare but serious inherited condition.

-The genetic change (mutation) responsible for MSUD is passed on by the parents, who usually don't have any symptoms of the condition.
-This is known as autosomal recessive inheritance.
+The genetic change (mutation) responsible for MSUD is passed on by the parents, who usually do not have any symptoms of the condition.
+This is called autosomal recessive inheritance.

 This means a baby needs to receive two copies of the altered genes to develop the condition – one from their mother and one from their father.
 If the baby only receives one mutated gene, they'll just be a carrier of MSUD.

-- a 25% chance of developing the condition
+- a 1 in 4 chance of developing the condition

-- a 50% chance of being a carrier of MSUD
+- a 1 in 2 chance of being a carrier of MSUD

-Although it's not possible to prevent MSUD, it's important to let your midwife and doctor know if you have a family history of the condition.
-Any further children you have can be tested for the condition as soon as possible and given appropriate treatment.
+Although it's not possible to prevent MSUD, it's important to let your midwife and doctor know if you have a family history of the condition, so that tests and treatment are given as soon as possible.

-You may also wish to consider genetic counselling for support, information and advice about genetic conditions.
+You may also wish to consider genetic and genomic testing.
+This might lead to a referral for genetic counselling, which offers support, information and advice about genetic conditions.